Licensed and Candidate Attorneys

-Mr. Griscti has considerable litigation experience assisting lawyers in disciplinary proceedings under the Rules Regulating The Florida Bar.
+Mr. Griscti has experience assisting lawyers in disciplinary proceedings under the Rules Regulating The Florida Bar.
 He has worked with respondent lawyers in jurisdictions statewide at the investigative, grievance committee and referee stages of disciplinary proceedings, as well as in the Supreme Court of Florida.
 He also has represented candidates for admission to the Bar before the Florida Board of Bar Examiners.

 Because disciplinary investigations usually begin with a complaint filed with The Florida Bar, it is important for the respondent lawyer to promptly and comprehensively investigate the facts alleged and then respond fully, accurately and timely.
-By doing so, many complaints can be resolved without the need for hearing before a grievance committee or an adversary proceeding with The Florida Bar before a referee designated by the Florida Supreme Court.

 Mr. Griscti also consults with lawyers regarding their professional responsibilities in matters that involve the application of the Florida Rules of Professional Conduct and related obligations of the Rules Regulating the Florida Bar, as well as with professionalism, civility and rules of decorum before federal and local courts.

 Mr. Griscti consults with and represents healthcare professionals in licensing, disciplinary and related administrative proceedings before the Boards of Medicine, Nursing, Pharmacy and in other healthcare professions regulated by the Florida Department of Health.

 The healthcare industry is one of the most highly regulated by state and federal agencies.
 That regulatory oversight often initiates licensing, disciplinary, certification, hospital privileges or other proceedings for public and private healthcare professionals.
 These proceedings are determined by statutory, administrative and institutional laws, rules and policies.